 Low-profile reels are more comfort-oriented if compared with round ones; they are designed specifically to be cast for long periods of time without tiring your hand much.

 The reel handle has a big knob on its side.
 That knob gives you access to the tension system’s set-ups; by setting the knob to be more tightened you decrease the ability of the spool to spin.
 Depending on how heavy a lure you attach, you might need more or less tension to see the lure fall slowly as you disengage the reel.

 Yes, you definitely want to tune your baitcaster for any lure of a different weight because this is key to sensitive control and a higher rate of successful casts.

 When you use the drag to pull the line, the anti-reverse function prevents the fishing reel handle from turning backward.
-Spinning reels seem to have always included that feature; the majority of today’s baitcasting reels follow suit, featuring anti-reverse by default.
+Spinning reels seem to have always included that feature; the majority of today’s best baitcasting reels follow suit, featuring anti-reverse by default.

 Even beginner anglers are well-familiar with how handy is a reel that eliminates plays in the handle.
 Anti-reverse secures you that and more – which is particularly true for top baitcaster models with the number of bearings like 7+1 (meaning, there is also an anti-reverse bearing inside).
 This additional bearing powers up the anti-reverse gear, allowing you to use the reel to the limits with baitcasting and trolling while catching large and strong fish.

 Denying themselves comfort is the worst thing a fisherman can do.
 First and foremost, we talk effectiveness when buying a baitcasting reel – and how is that supposed to be possible if your reel doesn’t feel comfortable?
 Casting accuracy is directly connected to the balance and grip quality of your rod-and-reel combination.